bobby-didcoding/drf_course/steps/module_6.md

 Lets expand on what we have already learned and create a new app and few new endpoints.
 This time we will use enforce token authentication.
 This means only authenticated users can make calls to the endpoints.

 We will build an e-commerce app with an item and order endpoint.
-Users will be able to retreive items in the database, place and order and retreive order information.
+Users will be able to retrieve items in the database, place and order and retrieve order information.

-We need models, routers, serializers and viewsets!
-Lets not waist any time...
+We need models, routers, serializers and view-sets/api-view!
+Let's not waist any time...

 1) Model - Go ahead and open /ecommerce/models.py and paste in the following code.
 ```